gajus/react-carousel/readme.md

 # react-carousel

-General purpose carousel component build with and for React.js
+General purpose carousel component build with and for React.js.
+Check a [demo here](http://gajus.github.io/react-carousel/)

 This component is built for react apps that strictly follow flux (or redux) architecture.
 It tries to be a pure component in that all its requirements are fed to it as `props` of the component.